Attend classes from your home

 Wednesdays, July 5, 12, 19, 26 and August 2, 6:00 – 7:30 pm

 As a group, 17th-century New Englanders are arguably the most studied group on the planet, and thus descendants are blessed with a multitude of resources.
 In many cases, town vital records, church, colony, court, probate, land, military, and tax records not only have survived, but have been abstracted and published.
 This five week course will discuss the settlement of and migrations within New England, how to locate and utilize original and published records, and strategies for breaking down brick walls.
-Registration will open in late May.
+Register today.

 Can't attend a live broadcast?
 Not a problem!
 All sessions are recorded and posted to the course webpage.
 Participants have exclusive access to these recordings and other course materials for at least one month after the final broadcast.